-Changing passwords every 6 months has been a die hard rule of data security since the genesis of widespread technology systems.
-Sure, coming up with a new variation on your password — and remembering what those credentials are — can be a pain, but if it safeguards vital business information it's well worth the hassle.
+Password expiration dates every 6 months have been a die-hard rule of data security since the genesis of widespread technology systems.
+Sure, coming up with a new variation on your password — and remembering what those credentials are — can be a pain, but if it safeguards vital business information it’s well worth the hassle.

 Or is it?
 The latest Windows 10 update may have us rethinking how we do passwords in favor of an evergreen model.
 With the latest data from Microsoft, passwords are forever.

-Windows 10 May Update Changes the Game on Passwords
+Windows 10 May Update Changes the Game on Password Expiration Dates

 Simply put; shifting our focus to creating stronger passwords and better secure portals has far more impact than updating passwords.

 Systems technology is continually evolving to meet the challenges of a dynamic, new era of data enterprise.
 While change can be exciting, overhauling long-standing practices without adequate replacement can be nerve-wracking.
 So what can users do to protect personal or corporate data?

 Microsoft recommends increasing the complexity of passwords such as utilizing sentences with a combination of syntax.
 Multifactor authentication systems are another excellent way to protect your information, as well as routine risk assessments.
 Database security has moved from a passive approach to a proactive method of fortifying information prior to the occurrence of a threat.

 Those who still love changing their passwords every 6 months need not fear!
 Windows hasn’t done away with the feature completely.
 Users will now have the option to enable password expiry at their choosing.

 Got password anxiety?
 Contact our experts today and start securing your business!